-We estimate our permitted proven and probable aggregate reserves to be approximately 728.0 million tons with an average permitted life of approximately 65 years at present operating levels.
-Present operating levels are determined based on a three-year annual average aggregate production rate of 11.2 million tons.
+We estimate our permitted proven and probable aggregate reserves to be approximately 680.1 million tons with an average permitted life of approximately 54 years at present operating levels.
+Present operating levels are determined based on a three-year annual average aggregate production rate of 12.7 million tons.
 Reserve estimates were made by our geologists and engineers based primarily on drilling studies.
 Reserve estimates are based on various assumptions, and any material inaccuracies in these assumptions could have a material impact on the accuracy of our reserve estimates.
-These properties are primarily used by our Construction Materials segments.
+These properties are primarily used by our Construction and Construction Materials segments.

-- Proven reserves are determined through the testing of samples obtained from closely spaced subsurface drilling and/or exposed pit faces.
+&lt;sup>1Proven reserves are determined through the testing of samples obtained from closely spaced subsurface drilling and/or exposed pit faces.
 Proven reserves are sufficiently understood so that quantity, quality, and engineering conditions are known with sufficient accuracy to be mined without the need for any further subsurface work.
-Actual required spacing is based on geologic judgment about the predictability and continuity of each deposit. - Probable reserves are determined through the testing of samples obtained from subsurface drilling but the sample points are too widely spaced to allow detailed prediction of quantity, quality, and engineering conditions.
+Actual required spacing is based on geologic judgment about the predictability and continuity of each deposit.

+&lt;sup>2Probable reserves are determined through the testing of samples obtained from subsurface drilling but the sample points are too widely spaced to allow detailed prediction of quantity, quality, and engineering conditions.
 Additional subsurface work may be needed prior to mining the reserve.

-The following tables present information about our quarry properties as of December 31, 2016 (tons in millions):
+The following tables present information about our quarry properties as of December 31, 2017 (tons in millions):

-Ty pe Quarry Properties Sand & Gravel Hard Rock Permitted Aggregate Reserves (tons) Unpermitted Aggregate Reserves (tons) Three-Year Annual Average Production Rate (tons) Average Reserve Life Owned quarry properties 25 5 430.4 341.5 6.0 72 Leased quarry properties 23 12 297.4 41.6 5.2 57
+Ty] pe Quarry Properties Sand & Gravel Hard Rock Permitted Aggregate Reserves (tons) Unpermitted Aggregate Reserves (tons) Three-Year Annual Average Production Rate (tons) Average Reserve Life Owned quarry properties 22 4 397.5 345.0 5.9 67 Leased quarry properties 23 12 282.6 41.6 6.8 41

-Our leases have terms which range from month-to-month to 45 years with most including an option to renew.
+&lt;sup>1 Our leases have terms which range from month-to-month to 45 years with most including an option to renew.